-Having all signs conform with the Sign Code provisions of Article 7 of the Code of the City of Lawrence storefront cornice line.
-Locating storefront signs in the zone between the display windows and the roofline or the second story.
+Having all signs conform with the Sign Code provisions of Article 7 of the Code of the City of Lawrence between the display windows and the roofline or the second story.
 Signs for multiple storefronts within the same building should align with each other.